Niapollab/CTFDumper/README.md

   --auth-file AUTH_FILE
-                        File containing username and password, seperated by newline -n, --no-login        Use this option if the platform does not require authentication --no-file             Do not download files --no-resolve-urls     Do not download resources from embedded urls in description --trust-all           Will make directory as the name of the challenge, the slashes(/) character automatically be replaced with underscores(_)
+                        File containing username and password, seperated by newline -n, --no-login        Use this option if the platform does not require authentication --no-files            Do not download files --no-resolve-urls     Do not download resources from embedded urls in description --trust-all           Will make directory as the name of the challenge, the slashes(/) character automatically be replaced with underscores(_)
   -t TEMPLATE, --template TEMPLATE